jmillerv/shortcast/README.md

 ## Technology Stack

 ### Prototype Stack
-The content is served using Hugo
+- The content is served using Hugo

-The front-end CMS is courtesy the Hokus library.
+- The front-end CMS is courtesy the Hokus library.

-The scripts install and captive portal configuration scripts were written by me uisng Golang.
+- The scripts install and captive portal configuration scripts were written by me uisng Golang.

-### Final Product Static
+### Final Product Stack
-UI Framework is Fyne.io for configuration and setup Captive portal is configured through bash scripts that are embedded in the binary Lightweight static site generator is small enough to be included in the binary
+- UI Framework is Fyne.io for configuration and setup
+- Captive portal is configured through bash scripts that are embedded in the binary
+- Lightweight static site generator is small enough to be included in the binary